PiotrG1996/AMR/README.md

 Author: Piotr Gapski

-This project refers to the examples from ROS [Documentation](http://wiki.ros.org/Documentation).
+To jump into this project refer to the examples from the ROS [Documentation](http://wiki.ros.org/Documentation).
 The source code doesn't include any third-party library.

 > This repository contains the final program in the course - Autonomous Mobile Robots.
-> The main purpose of this project is to reach randomly located points while
+> The main purpose of this project is to reach randomly located points by
-> robot is moving autonomously without any help in control.
-Algorithm is
+> autonomously moving robot. without any help in control.
+Implemented algorithms are
 > considered to work properly regardless of spawned map.
-Gazebo is mapping
+Gazebo attepmts to simulate
-> the real world so it tries to simulate the reality.
+> the real world in a real physics conditions.

 </br>
 <p align="center">